 Pancreatoblastoma accounts for 10% to 20% of all pancreatic tumors during childhood.
 It is the most common pancreatic tumor of young children and typically presents in the first decade of life, with a median age at diagnosis of 5 years.[1,2]

-Patients with Beckwith-Wiedemann syndrome have an increased risk of developing pancreatoblastoma; this syndrome is identified in up to 60% of cases of pancreatoblastoma developing during early infancy and in 5% of children developing pancreatoblastoma later in life.
+Patients with Beckwith-Wiedemann syndrome have an increased risk of developing pancreatoblastoma.
+This syndrome is identified in up to 60% of cases of pancreatoblastoma developing during early infancy and in 5% of children developing pancreatoblastoma later in life.
 Pancreatoblastoma has also been associated with familial adenomatous polyposis syndromes.

 Histology and Molecular Features

-This tumor is thought to arise from the persistence of the fetal analog of pancreatic acinar cells.
+This tumor is thought to arise from the persistence of the fetal analogue of pancreatic acinar cells.
 Pathology shows an epithelial neoplasm with an arrangement of acinar, trabecular, or solid formations separated by dense stromal bands.CTNNB1 and IGF2 gene mutations have been described in some cases, suggesting that pancreatoblastoma might result from alterations in the normal pancreas differentiation.[5,6]

-Although approximately one-half of the cases originate in the head of the pancreas, jaundice is uncommon.
+Although approximately one-half of pancreatoblastoma cases originate in the head of the pancreas, jaundice is uncommon.
 Close to 80% of the tumors secrete alpha-fetoprotein, which can be used to measure response to therapy and monitor for recurrence.
-In some cases, the tumor may secrete adrenocorticotropic hormone (ACTH) or antidiuretic hormone, and patients may present with Cushing syndrome and the syndrome of inappropriate antidiuretic hormone secretion.
-Metastases are present in 30% to 40% of the patients, usually involving liver, lungs, and lymph nodes.
+In some cases, the tumor may secrete adrenocorticotropic hormone or antidiuretic hormone, and patients may present with Cushing syndrome and the syndrome of inappropriate antidiuretic hormone secretion.
+Metastases are present in 30% to 40% of patients, usually involving liver, lungs, and lymph nodes.